STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 .. note::

-   For compilers which do not support inline namespaces, all of the ``namespace v1`` is imported into the namespace ``hpx::parallel``.
+   For compilers that do not support inline namespaces, all of the ``namespace v1`` is imported into the namespace ``hpx::parallel``.
 The effect is similar to what inline namespaces would do, namely all names defined in ``hpx::parallel::v1`` are accessible from the namespace ``hpx::parallel`` as